Dodgers vs. Padres Player Props Betting Odds

 |0

-Bet on player props for Max Muncy, Freddie Freeman or other Dodgers players with DraftKings Sportsbook.
+Bet on player props for Freddie Freeman, Max Muncy or other Dodgers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!